c3se/alvis-intro/tutorial/1_getting_started/README.md

 and finally following the instructions loading the wanted modules with `module load`.

-In `jobsubmit_module.sh` you can find how to use the module tree to load PyTorch.
+In `jobscript_module.sh` you can find how to use the module tree to load PyTorch.

 **Exercises:**
-1. Update and submit `jobsubmit_module.sh` with `sbatch`.
+1. Update and submit `jobscript_module.sh` with `sbatch`.
 2. Redo 1 but for TensorFlow instead of PyTorch

 #### Using containers